 Chart 1: Actual Losses Exceeded Expected Losses as Alleged by Plaintiff

-The Vega team supported Dr. Ethan Cohen-Cole in analyzing whether macroeconomic events were the key drivers of the unexpected defaults experienced by loans underlying the RMBS.
+Vega's expert Dr. Ethan Cohen-Cole was retained by RBS, through its counsel Kirkland & Ellis, to analyze whether macroeconomic events were the key drivers of the unexpected defaults experienced by loans underlying the RMBS.
 In order to identify the causes of unexpected defaults, the Vega expert performed five separate analyses.

 First, the expert conducted a series of regressions that quantified the impact of unforeseen changes of specific macroeconomic variables on unexpected defaults.
 Having established that unforeseen changes in the macroeconomic variables explained a majority of the unexpected defaults in a statistically significant manner, the Vega expert then performed four additional tests to evaluate whether the proportion of defaults not explained by those macroeconomic variables could be explained by the underlying loan characteristics.

 In one such test (illustrated below), the expert compared the model’s predictive ability with and without the underlying loan characteristics as explanatory variables.
 This test demonstrated that the underlying loan characteristics were not statistically significant predictors of unexpected defaults and they did not improve the model’s predictive ability.
 See Example Analysis A: Loss Causation Regressions Without Loan Characteristics and Example Analysis B: Loss Causation Regressions With Loan Characteristics.

 Example Analysis A: Loss Causation Regressions Without Loan Characteristics

 Example Analysis B: Loss Causation Regressions With Loan Characteristics